Health Care & Medication

 Lexington, KY 40512-4310

-If you haven’t heard from LINET but need your medicine, follow these steps:
+If you have not heard from LINET but need your medicine, follow these steps:

 • Take your prescription and Medicare ID card to the pharmacy